Statewide Poster, Poetry and Prose Contest

 Exhibit timetable is as follows:

-Students create posters or written works relating to the theme focus: Environmental Justice: A Healthy Community for All!
+Students create posters or written works relating to the theme focus: Where Does Rain Go?
+How Can We Slow the Flow?

 Teachers display posters and poems/prose at their schools.
 Students and faculty vote to select four posters and four written entries to submit to the Illinois EPA for further judging.